How to Reset iPhone without iTunes

 Forgetting your iPad passcode — which is the key to unlock your screen, as well as erase all your data and restore the iPad to factory-default settings — can be scary.
 Unlike losing an iCloud credentials which you can log into your account by resetting it using a trusted phone number and email, it's hard to reset iPad without passcode.

-If you're unable to remember the passcode, or have disabled your iPad after too many incorrect password attempts, you will have to restore the iPad with iTunes' recovery mode on your computer.
+If you're unable to remember the passcode, or get iPad unavailable message after too many incorrect password attempts, you will have to restore the iPad with iTunes' recovery mode on your computer.
 It finally gets you into the iPad again, however, iTunes will reset the iPad to factory defaults and erase everything on the device, including your personal data (photos, videos, texts, apps, documents), settings, website passwords and credit cards.

 Should you've synced your iPad with iTunes or enabled iCloud backup before you factory reset it, you can restore your data after the iPad is reset.
 If you never backed up your iPad, you can't save your current data and need a fresh setup.